-Moonlighting as a forensic anthropologist was not part of Grauer’s plans when she began her academic career as a bioarcheologist.
-As a PhD student in English, she examined human skeletons from the medieval period to gain insight on women’s health conditions during that time.
-When she moved to Chicago in the early ’90s to begin her academic career at Loyola, she expanded her focus to include research on previous local populations through excavations in sites associated with former cemeteries.
+Forensic anthropology was not part of Grauer’s plans when she began her academic career as a bioarchaeologist.
+As a PhD student in biological anthropology, she examined human skeletons from the medieval period to gain insight on women’s health conditions during that time.
+When she moved to Chicago in the late ’80s to begin her academic career at Loyola, she expanded her focus to include research on historic local populations through archaeological excavations associated with former cemeteries.

 Grauer occasionally fielded requests from the Chicago Police Department and other local organizations to examine found bones.
-Her relationship with law enforcement intensified after she collaborated with an FBI agent to help them recover human remains.
-Word spread among other agents and police officers, and soon she was leading training sessions and hands-on workshops about human skeletal remains to law enforcement.
-When the forensic anthropologist for Cook County retired, he recommended Grauer as a replacement, turning her into one of the two go-to bone experts for local law enforcement agencies.
+Her relationship with law enforcement intensified after she became a consultant with an FBI agent to help them recover human remains.
+Word spread among other law enforcement agencies and police officers, and soon she was leading training sessions and hands-on workshops about human skeletal remains to law enforcement.
+When the forensic anthropologist for Cook County retired, he recommended Grauer as a replacement, turning her into one of the two go-to bone experts for local and regional law enforcement agencies.

-Though bioarcheology and forensic anthropology share similar approaches, there is a stark difference when it comes to goals.
+Though bioarchaeology and forensic anthropology share similar approaches, there is a stark difference when it comes to goals.
 “I’m doing the same types of analyses, but asking different questions,” said Grauer.
-“In bioarcheology, my questions are: Who are these people and how did they live?
-In forensic anthropology, my questions are: Who did this?
-Who is this person?
-And what can we learn about their manner of death?”
+“In bioarchaeology, my questions are: Who are these people and how did they live?
+In forensic anthropology, my questions are: Who is this person?
+And how did they die?”

 When Grauer is called to assist on a case, her work begins before the bones even reach her lab.
 Law enforcement officers who have worked with her in the past know to send a photo of the remains first, even if they are only bone fragments, so she can identify whether they are human or not.
 Once that is confirmed, she travels to the location to survey the excavation site and look for contextual clues that might reveal information like whether the individual was in a grave, dragged to the burial site, ceremoniously laid to rest, or just placed in the ground.
 In the case of the Yorkville bones, Grauer noted that their relation to other excavated materials meant the remains had been in the ground for a long time.
 “It didn’t appear as though this could have been a much more recent cut into the ground,” she explained.
 “There was enough nonhuman material on top [of them] that was relatively undisturbed.”
 These soil conditions were her first hunch that the Yorkville bones were not part of a forensic case—that is to say, they were not part of a crime.